 My Salsa Quemada roasts virtually every ingredient, then doubles down on the smokiness with the addition of a bit of chipotle (not typically used in Salsa Quemada, but it really works well here!).
 Revolutionary?
 Indeed.
 Yet still true to the foundation and flavor profile of this most noble of salsas.

-Citizens – this recipe takes all of 12 minutes.
-Embrace this recipe with revolutionary zeal and I promise you will never go back to “ordinary” salsa. 🙁
+Embrace this salsa quemada recipe with all of your revolutionary zeal and I promise you will never go back to “ordinary” salsa.

 We are sorry that this post was not useful for you!

 Let us improve this post!